AIS-R Eagle Honor Code

 High School: Students are expected to take EAGLE pride in their appearance and communicate their respect for our host country, our school, our community and their commitment to learning through their adherence to the AIS-R dress code.
 Students’ dress and appearance are directly related to the learning environment of the school, the conduct of students and the quality of schoolwork.
 Please refer to the High School Handbook (HERE) for review dress code expectations.

 Homework is an important continuation of work that begins in the classroom and can help to fulfill the individual needs of each student.
 Parental encouragement and interest in student assignments produce a positive influence on student attitudes toward school and school work.
-Each division sets homework guidelines that can be found in their divisional Student Handbook (HERE under the title of ‘Learning’).
+Each division sets homework guidelines that can be found in their divisional Student Handbook.
 Parents are encouraged to be aware of these guidelines and to closely monitor their child's homework assignments.

 Technology Requirements at Home

 At AIS-R, we believe that technology provides essential learning tools for students and teachers.
 We have a rich and cutting-edge technology program for all students from Kindergarten to Grade 12.
 Our wireless network covers the entire campus, allowing our community of learners access to the internet anytime and everywhere.
 Through our 1:World initiative, all students in Grades 3 to 12 use their personal devices as a required part of their learning day; with Grades 3-7 using iPads and Grades 8-12 using laptops.

 With this in mind, AIS-R parents should ensure that their children have access to technology at home.
 Specifically, students in grades 3-12 should refer to our innovation page (1:World Initiative) for more detailed information.